centrapay/centrapay-docs/content/guides/merchant-integration-qr-code-flow.md

 Connecting with Patrons using our QR Code Flow requires the merchant integration to create a [Payment Request](https://docs.centrapay.com/api/payment-requests) and present a QR Code for the Patron to scan.

-The sequence diagram below indicates the expected flow of behaviour between the Patron, the Point of Sale (POS) and Centrapay.
+The sequence diagram below indicates the expected flow of behavior between the Patron, the Point of Sale (POS) and Centrapay.

 ```mermaid
 sequenceDiagram